YOUth quality controls

 We are currently working on all facets to make FAIR and Open data possible.
 For example, meta-data is written for all data we collect to make our data ‘findable’.
 Furthermore, for each separate data release, we are working on a functionality that generates specific pseudocodes based on the original pseudocodes.
 So, when we release datasets, each dataset has different pseudocodes instead of the ‘basic pseudocode’.
 This prevents data from being undesirably linked to each other and it reduces the chance that coupling of (social) media data can make a relation between pseudocode and person.
 In addition, these pseudocodes provide a unique “watermark” that can be useful for e.g. references from publications or a potential data leak.

 Within YOUth we also aim for a high quality of data requests and publications on YOUth data.
-To this end, we have prepared “conditions of data use” and are working towards pre-registering all data requests.
+To this end, we have prepared “conditions of data use” and are working with pre-registering all data requests on the Open Science Framework (OSF) of the Center for Open Science (COS).
 All our approved data requests are already being made public on our website.
-Please see the Data Access tab on this website for more information.